eoinkelly/ember-runloop-handbook/README.md

 * The Router in your applicaiton tells the framework what Route objects are part
 * of the URL
-* The Route objects themselves
+* The Route objects themselves e.g. BlogRoute, PostsRoute, AuthorsRoute
 * lots of other stuff

 ## Digging deeper into Ember event response